sveri/clojure-commons/README.md

 # clojure-commons

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library with some helper functions for my projects.
+Expects datomic >= 0.9.4556 in the classpath.

 ## Usage